 The ClimINVEST European Consortium:

-The consortium gathers specialists of climate finance; climate science; development and visualization of climate indicators in collaboration with investors.
+During the three year and a half project period spanning from 2017 to February 2021, the consortium gathered specialists of climate finance; climate science; development and visualization of climate indicators in collaboration with investors.

 For more information, please see the project’s principle website.